CecilioSLima/hwgui/samples/Readme.txt

     NLS: National language support could be possible (P) or is implemented, activate it with little modifications (Y).

-    MinGW64: Succesfull tested 64 bit support with MinGW.
+    MinGW64: Successfull tested 64 bit support with MinGW.
     Use only script "bldmingw64.bat" for building sample and environment settings of file "pfad64.bat".
-    Y: Run OK, W: compiled with warnings, -: not (yet) tested , C: can not be compiled , N: error at runtime
+    Y: Run OK, W: compiled with warnings, -: not (yet) tested ,
+    C: can not be compiled , N: error at runtime

  Sample program     GTK   NLS MinGW64 Purpose
  =================  ===   === ======= =======
- a.prg              N         CN 9)   Some HWGUI basics (Open DBF's, GET's, ...) buildpelles.prg    N         Y       Build APP using Pelles C Compiler (*.bld file) colrbloc.prg       Y         Y       BROWSE: arrays and DBF's with colored lines and columns dbview.prg         Y         Y       DBF access (Browse, Indexing, Codepages, Structure, ... )
+ a.prg              N         CN 9)   Some HWGUI basics (Open DBF's, GET's, ...) bincnts.prg 10)    N  #              Usage of images from Binary container buildpelles.prg    N         Y       Build APP using Pelles C Compiler (*.bld file) colrbloc.prg       Y         Y       BROWSE: arrays and DBF's with colored lines and columns dbview.prg         Y         Y       DBF access (Browse, Indexing, Codepages, Structure, ... )